jamesncox/buy-where-react/notes.md

 [] Create an edit/delete component that gets opened when clicking on a specefic item

 [] Function to close the new item and new store forms when new item or store is created
+    (tried creating a bunch of action creators and reducers to handle when components are open...not working right now)

 [] StoreTable columns changing size with item name.
 Make them sticky / set width.